How to Get the Most Out of Your Solar System

 With monitoring, you can:

-Track how much energy your panels are producing
+Track how much energy your solar system is producing

 Spot dips in performance (so issues can be fixed quickly)